project-omicron/docker/README.md

 Installation
 ------------

-We use [x11docker](https://github.com/mviereck/x11docker) which is a wrapper around Docker that provides handy functionality such as easily enabling X applications and automatically creating the host's user and group.
+We use [x11docker](https://github.com/mviereck/x11docker) which is a wrapper around Docker that provides handy functionality such as easily enabling X applications and automatically creating the host's user and group in the container.

 If you have a Nvidia graphics card, install `nvidia-container-toolkit` according to this guide: https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(Native-GPU-Support)